atbcb/usab-uswds/_pages/about/budget-performance/par-fy2022-51-note1.md

 Liabilities represent the amount of funds likely to be paid by the Access Board as a result of transactions or events that have already occurred.

-The Access Board reports its liabilities under two categories, Intragovernmental and With the Public.
+The Access Board reports its liabilities under two categories, Intragovernmental and Other than Intragovernmental.
 Intragovernmental liabilities represent funds owed to another government agency.
-Liabilities with the Public represent funds owed to any entity or person that is not a federal agency, including private sector firms and federal employees.
+Liabilities other than intragovernmental represent funds owed to any entity or person that is not a federal agency, including private sector firms and federal employees.
 Each of these categories may include liabilities that are covered by budgetary resources and liabilities not covered by budgetary resources.

 Liabilities covered by budgetary resources are liabilities funded by a current appropriation or other funding source.
 These consist of accounts payable and accrued payroll and benefits.
 Accounts payable represent amounts owed to another entity for goods ordered and received and for services rendered except for employees.
 Accrued payroll and benefits represent payroll costs earned by employees during the fiscal year which are not paid until the next fiscal year.

 Liabilities not covered by budgetary resources are liabilities that are not funded by any current appropriation or other funding source.
-These liabilities consist of accrued annual leave, actuarial FECA (Federal Employees Compensation Act).
+These liabilities consist of accrued annual leave, deferred rent, and actuarial FECA.
+Deferred rent is the difference at year-end bewtween the sum of monthyly cash disberusements paid to date for rent and the sum of the average monthly rent calculated based on the term of the lease.

 ##### I. Annual, Sick, and Other Leave